keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 For this, we are going to use the
 [Keptn Release Lifecycle Management](https://keptn.sh/stable/docs/getting-started/lifecycle-management/) feature and perform the checks via `KeptnEvaluations`.
-For this example, we assume that you already have a metrics provider deployed and configured on your cluster, which is able to fetch the `response time` values of the microservices.
+For this example, we assume that you already have a data source (such as Prometheus, Dynatrace, or Datadog) deployed and configured as a metrics provider on your cluster.
+This data provider can fetch the `response time` values of the microservices.
 In our setup, we are going to use [Prometheus](https://prometheus.io/).